-MATH 5911 Special Topics in Mathematics (1-3) Individual reading and research leading to an acceptable paper on some topic not included in the regular offerings of the department.
-May be repeated for a maximum of 3 semester hours.
-Prerequisites: MATH 2153, MATH 3720 and consent.
+MATH 5910 Special Projects in Statistics (1-3) Individual reading and presentation of topics not included in the regular offerings of the department.
+May be repeated up to 3 times for a maximum of 9 semester hours.
+Prerequisites: 2 of the following courses: MATH 4312, MATH 4322, MATH 4323, and MATH 4530.

-MATH 5920 Seminar in Mathematics (1-3) For presentation of topics in mathematics not included in the regular offerings of the department.
+MATH 5920 Seminar in Mathematics (1-3) For presentation of those topics in mathematics not included in the regular offerings of the department.
 May be repeated for a maximum of 3 semester hours.
-Prerequisite: Consent.
+Prerequisite: Consent of actuarial science/statistics committee and graduate adviser.

 MATH 6912 Readings in Mathematics (1-5) Selected readings in mathematics designed to deepen and expand the student's understanding of an area of interest.
 May be repeated for a maximum of 5 semester hours.
-Prerequisite: Consent.
+Prerequisite: Consent of adviser and actuarial science/statistics committee.